TeeCee-I/alx-low_level_programming/README.md

 12. a program that generates random valid passwords for the program 101-crackme.

 ## **Rules**
-- Allowed editoors for pointers, Arrays, strings and structures task: vi, vim, emacs <br>
+- Allowed editors for pointers, Arrays, strings and structures task: vi, vim, emacs <br>

 - All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 <br>